January 18, 2025

 CCBA (Certification of Competency in Business Analysis) is level 2 in IIBA’s certification system for professional BA.
 Professional business analysts usually choose this one.

-Note: This is the second level of certification for business analysts who have certain experiences of 2-3 years.
+Note: This is the second level of certification for business analysts who have two to three years of experience.

 CBAP (Certified Business Analysis Professionals) is the highest level in IIBA’s BA certification system.
 Candidates are professional BA with at least 7500 hours of BA experience in the past 10 years (equivalent to 3.6 years of full-time BA experience).
 After passing the exam, to maintain and renew this certification, you’ll need to report 60 CDUs (Continuing Development Units) every 3 years to the IIBA.

-The CPRE (Certified Professional for Requirements Engineering) of the International Requirements Engineering Board (IREB) includes 3 levels: Foundation, Advanced and Expert.
+The CPRE (Certified Professional for Requirements Engineering) of the International Requirements Engineering Board (IREB) includes four levels: Foundation, Practitioner, Specialist, and Expert.
 With CPRE, you have to go through the previous levels to take the next one.

 If you’re working in the requirements engineering field and handle business development, testing or design demands, this certification will help you develop your professional skills.